Gireendra/python1/README.md

 # python1
+socket programming mainly
+chat application
+telnet without authentication
-to be added after sometime
+telnet with fix authentication and more to be added yet